gklyne/annalist/documents/notes/schema-evolution-notes.md

 entities are created or updated, according to their Annalist type.

+## Renaming a type

+(a) need to find all references and update them

+(b) On somne systems (e.g, MacOS), renames that only change the case of characters in the type name fail because the file system naming is case-insensitive.
+These renames need to be done in two stages.

 ## Change type URI

 Update URI in Annalist type declaration.